A history of the Porsche

 Those designated internally as 993 and 996 by the company are popular choices among enthusiasts but bear in mind that most of these cars will have suffered some heavy-handed, and heavy-footed, treatment at some point.

 Due to the high performance nature of these iconic cars, insurance companies do like to see that you have some experience in handling these high powered, rear wheel drives.
-You can obtain classic car insurance in the UK without experience but to have access to the best insurance prices, experience is a must.
 You could start out with a 2.5 litre 924 or a first generation Boxster and build up to more powerful models.

 Looking for another kind of Classic Car Insurance?